nmenny/Audioctopus/README.md

 ### /set-random-playback

-Activates/Deactivated the random playback for the playlists.
+Activates/Deactivates the random playback for the playlists.

-Usage: `/set-random-playback activated`
+Usage: `/set-random-playback activate`

 Details:
-- `activated`: if <tt>true</tt>, the random playback is activated
+- `activate`: if <tt>true</tt>, the random playback is activated

 Warnings: The bot must be connected to a channel in order for it to work.